bqanderson/budget_manager/README.md

   * Building in Node.js still feels very similar.
 I am remembering things quite well as I go.
   * Module Alias is awesome.
 Great little NPM package to keep code nice and clean.
 It kind of reminds me of Sass, create a variable in one file to keep your code DRY and concise.
-  * The directory setup on this is a bit different than I'm use to in Nod.js projects.
+  * The directory setup on this is a bit different than I'm use to in Node.js projects.
 Not sure if that's a [Vue.js][vue-page] thing, or part of this [tutorial][bm-tutorial].
+  * This all feels a bit like working in Ruby on Rails.
+But my knowledge of JS is much better than Ruby at this point; making debugging much easier.

 <!-- Links to source pages -->
 [vue-page]: https://vuejs.org/